ggldnl/Differential-Drive-Controller/README.md

     | **COUNT_MODE** | For high-resolution encoders (e.g., on motor shaft).
 Uses tick counting over time. | Returns `(absoluteTicks, 0)` |
     | **PERIOD_MODE** | For low-resolution encoders (e.g., on gearbox output).
 Uses time between ticks. | Returns `(absoluteTicks, ticksTimeDelta)` |

-- The **motor** library contains the logic to control a motor using a DRV8833 h-bridge.
+- The **motor** library contains the logic to control a motor using a DRV8833 H-bridge.
 It exposes methods to coast, brake and drive the motor provided the speed (float in range -1, 1).
 The DRV8833 can vary the speed of the motors if PWM pins are used.

 - The **PID** library provides the implementation for a PID controller.
 It will be used to match a wheel's actual RPM to a setpoint.